cmichi/duplicatefiles/README.md

  * File processing: Check if file is locked, if true try to unlock it
  * Add flag: Just process filetype *.jpg, for example
+ * Replace the syscalls with plattform-independent python methods